rpcpool/yellowstone-vixen/README.md

 }
 ```

-- **Main Function**: Sets up the tracing subscriber, reads the configuration file, and runs the Vixen framework with the specified handlers and managers.
+- **Main Function**: Sets up the tracing subscriber, reads the configuration file, and runs the Vixen framework with the specified handlers, managers and metrics.

 ```rust
 fn main() {